Tsuk1ko/pximg-proxy/README.md

 - `HOST`
   Specify the host of example URLs on index page.
 Can contain port number.
 - `USER_AGENT`
-  UA used to request Pixiv.
+  UA used to request Pixiv image.
 If not provided, the default UA of axios will be used.
+Normally, it's OK.
 - `PIXIV_CLIENT_REFRESH_TOKEN`
   Due to the limitations of Pixiv, the ajax API is not available now (see [#8](https://github.com/Tsuk1ko/pximg-proxy/issues/8)).
   So by default this project use [HibiAPI](https://github.com/mixmoe/HibiAPI)'s public API server to get illust data, but you may also get rate limit error.